Reviews You Can Rely On

 Weight and packability are essential.
 If you're carrying less weight, long hikes can be more enjoyable.
 To assess this metric, we weigh each system and look at its relative profile.
 We tested them with hydration vests, backpacking backpacks, and day packs.
 Generally, products that were lighter and easier to pack scored better than bulkier options.

-Of all the treatments out there, chemical treatments are by far the lightest.
-If you're planning a long thru-hike or huge trail run, they're a great choice.
-Of the treatments, the MSR Aquatabs, Potable Aqua Purification Tablets, and Katadyn Micropur Purification Tablets can simply be put into a little baggy without requiring you to carry the whole bottle, helping to eliminate weight.
-The only downside is that these result in a chemical taste in the water (for most people).
+Of all the treatments available, chemical treatments are by far the lightest.
+They can be a terrific choice if you're planning a long thru-hike or big trail run.
+Out of the treatments we tested, the MSR Aquatabs, Potable Aqua Purification Tablets, and Katadyn Micropur Purification Tablets can simply be put into a little baggy without needing to carry the entire bottle, helping to cut down on weight.
+The only drawback is that these can leave a chemical taste in the water (for most people).
 The Aquamira Treatment Drops can't be parsed out like the tablets, but some prefer them because they don't taste as bad as the tablet options.

 The lightest filtration systems out there are on-the-go systems like the collapsable Katadyn BeFree 0.6L, Lifestraw personal filter, and LifeStraw Peak Squeeze.
 Of the gravity filters, the Katadyn BeFree Gravity 6L is the lightest and most packable (9.28 ounces).
 If you prefer a hand pump system, the lightest systems are the MSR Hyperflow (10.6 ounces) and the Katadyn Hiker Pro (13.2 ounces).